Christopher Eggert – Salem, Oregon Attorney

 I established Eggert & Associates in August 2007.
 We’ve grown to two attorneys and two staff members in our beautiful Keizer, Oregon office.
 In April 2014 I added a second office location in Kailua-Kona, Hawaii, to better serve our growing Hawaii client base.

 What is your opinion regarding clients educating themselves on legal issues?

 I fully support clients learning about their rights, duties, and options, and how the courts and the laws apply to their situations.
 Law is a complicated subject, though, and most folks can benefit from talking with an attorney or getting an attorney’s assistance.
 After all, while some people can do a fine job fixing their own cars, most people would be better off with a mechanic’s help.
 Law is no different, and we attorneys are here to help.

 Are you willing to review documents prepared by clients?

-I regularly review documents prepared by clients, and offer constructive feedback wherever possible.
+I always welcome input from my clients into what their documents should say, and offer constructive feedback wherever possible.

 Why did you decide to be a lawyer?

 I grew up admiring the work lawyers do, as during my childhood I spent many hours after-school in a law firm where my mother worked as a legal secretary.
 All my life I wanted to do work where I was helping people every day.
 Practicing law turned out to be the best way I can do that.